stephane-caron/pymanoid/README.md

 # openravepypy

 Python bindings for OpenRAVE.
 Actually, a wrapper to `openravepy` with some more pythonic constructions.

-This repository is part of my working code, thus completely unstable `:)`
+This repository is part of my working code, thus completely unstable `;)`

-## Features

 The library includes some features useful for humanoid motion planning that are not present in OpenRAVE, such as: